cpdhleague/Guide-book/_posts/2025-12-19-jalapenos-rate-top-10-avatar-commanders.md

 excerpt: "New PDH content from The Jalapeno Paupers.
 Watch it now!"
 ---

-**The Jalapeno Paupers** have released a new video!
-Check out the details below:
+**The Jalapeno Paupers** have released their top list for TLA and TLE!

 <div style="text-align: center; margin-top: 40px; margin-bottom: 40px;">
   <h3>Watch the Video</h3>